Best of the Fest: Assembly Rooms, Edinburgh, 2009

 The comedian headlined an Always Be Comedy showcase that I saw in November 2018.
 He delivered a wide-ranging, politically clued-up set (subjects ranged from moving to Kent from North London, terrorism and Brexit).
 One of Maxwell’s strengths is engagement with the audience, and he did so disarmingly that he educated and made them listen whilst being extremely funny.

 I saw Maxwell again headline the final show of a long day at The Big Funny Fest at Richmond in June 2019.
 As he started his set, a plane flew over the Big Top venue causing him to pause.
 Then another flew over and another.
 The venue had been erected directly over the flight path and Maxwell found comedy with this so that practically every time a plane went over, he had to time his punchlines to make the audience laugh.
 The Irishman rejuvenated the flagging crowd with his passion for comedy however his joyous initial banter subsided into a bleak assessment of the Brexit situation.
 The delivery with wit and honesty captivated the audience.

 Maxwell made an extremely amiable compere for the socially distanced Greenwich Comedy Festival in September 2020 easily engaging with the audience warming them up for the comedians on the bill.

 The comedian was a brilliant guest for Return of The Craic Online Comedy Club that I watched In March 2021.
-Maxwell was a great story builder and extremely witty talking to the audience about his experience of lockdown.
+I also saw him again live on the bill for London Comedy Allstars in September 2021.
+Maxwell was a great story builder and extremely witty talking to the audience about his experiences of lockdown.